GhostCodes/GhostReader/README.md

 Upload a new image, or enter the URL for an online image.
 This image will be featured as the thumbnail on the homepage.
 Any other images within your post will be displayed normally.

-Additional options for images and media will become available in future releases of Ghost Stories.
+Additional options for images and media will become available in future releases of Ghost Reader.

 ---